FFmpeg/FFV1/ffv1.md

 #### Range non binary values

 To encode scalar integers, it would be possible to encode each bit separately and use the past bits as context.
-However that would mean 255 contexts per 8-bit symbol which is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
+However that would mean 255 contexts per 8-bit symbol that is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
 Alternatively assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single symbol to encode if a number is 0 and if not encodes the number using its exponent, mantissa and sign.
 The exact contexts used are best described by the following code, followed by some comments.

 ```c
 pseudo-code                                                   | type